JennySorio/Vaccination_Scenarios/README.md

 ## Repository contents

-There are two folders: Chicago and NYC (New York City).
+There are two folders: Chicago and New York City.
 The programs present in each one are very similar.
 The main differences are related to the data format of each one.

 In each folder we have two types of programs; one that considers the age range of the population and another in which it is not considered.
-Alem, each folder also has the data used (fuente bibliografica).
+Alem, each folder also has the data used (https://www.chicago.gov/city/en/sites/covid-19/home.html and https://www1.nyc.gov/site/doh/covid/covid-19-data.page).
 FECHAS DE LOS DATOS.

-* Bootstrapping_20201027:
-* Bootstrapping_20201104:
-* Bootstrapping_20201204:
-*
-*
-*

 ## How to use this repository